Optima-Energy-Systems/EntityFramework-DbMigrator/README.md

 - **-ScriptPath**=*{Path}* - Path to output the generated SQL script to.
 - **-Info** - Display information about what migrations have already been applied and migrations are pending
 - **-Help** - Displays the usage help

+## Using a Configuration File ##

+Alternatively the arguments can be output to a file and passed to the DbMigrator.
+The arguments are the same as above and must be passed in one per line, however if a configuration file is to be used **ALL** arguments must be passed in via the configuration file.
+To invoke DbMigrator with a configuration file use:

+    DbMigrator.exe -ConfigFile={Full Path}